wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming.md

 In this tutorial, you will learn how to create an Azure Event Hub, how to ingest messages into an Event Hub using a console application in C#, and to retrieve them in parallel using a Zeppelin notebook configured for Apache Spark in HDInsight.

-> [AZURE.NOTE] To follow the instructions in this article, you will have to use both versions of the Azure Management Portal.
-To create an Event Hub you will use the [Azure Management Portal](https://manage.windowsazure.cn).
-To work with the HDInsight Spark cluster, you will use the [Azure Preview Portal](https://manage.windowsazure.cn/).
+> [AZURE.NOTE] To follow the instructions in this article, you will have to use both versions of the Azure portal.
+To create an Event Hub you will use the [Azure Classic portal](https://manage.windowsazure.cn).
+To work with the HDInsight Spark cluster, you will use the [Azure portal](https://portal.azure.cn/).

 **Prerequisites:**